 The frikandel is perhaps the most contentious of Dutch foods.
-It is both widely loved and widely hated, but what the frick is it?
+It’s both widely loved and widely hated, but what the frick is it?

-Regardless of who created the frikandel, the legacy lives on and it has become a staple in Dutch cuisine, whether they like it or not.
+Regardless of who created the frikandel, the legacy lives on, and it has become a staple in Dutch cuisine, whether we like it or not.

 So what is a frikandel?

 You could describe the frikandel as a long, cylindrical attempt at a meat stick.
-It’s classically encountered either in the nip or dressed up as a frikandelbroodje or a frikandel speciaal.
+It’s classically encountered on its own or dressed up as a frikandelbroodje or a frikandel speciaal.

-A frikandelbroodje is like a sausage roll with a bit of curry sauce in the pastry and a frikandel speciaal is a bread roll with onions and curry sauce (I guess the onions make it special??)
+A frikandelbroodje is like a sausage roll with a bit of curry sauce in the pastry, and a frikandel speciaal is a bread roll with onions and curry sauce (We guess the onions make it special?)

 This Dutch snack has a notorious reputation.
-This is understandable, given that as soon as you ask the simple question “what is it?” people already struggle to find the answer.
-Here are some reasons as to why some hesitate to take a bite. 👀
+That’s understandable, given that as soon as you ask the simple question, “what is it?” people already struggle to find the answer.
+Here are just a few reasons why some hesitate to take a bite. 👀

 What’s in a frikandel?

-The frikandel is essentially a long skinless sausage or as Wikipedia puts it “a cylindrical, chewy, skinless, dark coloured, sausage-like meat product” … mmmmm, delicious!
+The frikandel is essentially a long, skinless sausage or “a cylindrical, chewy, skinless, dark-coloured, sausage-like meat product” … delicious?!
 However, this doesn’t mean it consists purely of one specific meat.
-Indeed, you could say the frikandel is a hybrid meat product, although in this case, its hybridity does not necessitate superiority in the sausage kingdom.
+Indeed, you could say the frikandel is a hybrid meat product.

-Luckily, if you’re craving a frikandel the white slime version can now be avoided.
-Recent years have seen the addition of vegetarian and vegan frikandels to the market.
-They’re typically made of grains and soy, and they’re delicious!
+Luckily, if you’re craving a frikandel, you don’t have to subject yourself to the white slime!
+Recent years have seen the addition of vegetarian and vegan frikandel to the market.
+They’re typically made of soy protein and grains, and they taste just the same!

-Any attempt at describing the frikandel in full makes it sound quite unappetising so for now, let me just talk about how much of a Dutch treasure it has proven to be.
+Any attempt at describing the frikandel in full makes it sound quite unappetising, so for now, let us just talk about how much of a Dutch treasure this snack has proven to be.

-When asked, our readers responded with a variety of emotion towards this sausage.
-Regardless of whether or not the frikandel should be shunned or bowed to, its presence is undeniably popular in the Netherlands.
+When asked, our readers responded with a variety of emotions towards this sausage.
+Whether or not you agree that the frikandel should be shunned or bowed to, its presence is undeniably popular in the Netherlands.

-Statistics show that the Dutch hold frikandelen close to their heart, eating over 600 million per year.
-That means the average Dutchie is downing 35 frikandelen every 12 months.
+Statistics show that the Dutch hold frikandellen close to their heart, eating over 600 million per year.
+That means the average Dutchie is downing 35 frikandellen every 12 months.

-The stats don’t lie though so even if the frikandel hasn’t infiltrated your taste buds, it has certainly infiltrated Dutch society.
-Its presence can be found even in popular culture, just check out this song!
+The stats don’t lie, so even if the frikandel hasn’t infiltrated your taste buds, it has certainly infiltrated Dutch society.
+It’s even found in pop culture references; just check out this song!